simonesilvestroni/m2m-website/_posts/2020-09-12-producing-bass-remotely.md

 ### EQ

+{: .list-hr }
-1. I usually focus on the relationship between kick and bass.
+- I usually focus on the relationship between kick and bass.
 After working out the fundamental of the kick I try to scoop out that same frequency from the bass, usually in sidechain.
-2. Since I use a 4-string instrument, I remove the deepest sub-bass with a high-pass filter.
+- Since I use a 4-string instrument, I remove the deepest sub-bass with a high-pass filter.
-3. Adding _harmonic enhancing_ is usually the most efficient way for the bass guitar to be heard on smaller speakers such as mobile phones, tablets and laptops.
+- Adding _harmonic enhancing_ is usually the most efficient way for the bass guitar to be heard on smaller speakers such as mobile phones, tablets and laptops.
 I mostly use Waves's _RBass_ for the task.

 ### Compression

 Not a fan of compressing the source channel, except for when there are extreme peaks or dips.
 In some cases, Pro Tools’ `clip gain` gets the job done.
 I prefer compression as a parallel process, oftentimes adopting multiple parallel processes through several busses.
 After applying different flavours of gentle to more drastic compression, I blend all the signals together.
 My plug-in staples are:

+{: .list-hr }
 - 1176 (black)
 - LA-2A
 - A third of my choice depending on the sound and the interpretation I want to convey: